Monday, June 30, 2025

 I don’t remember talking to my brothers much.
 I remember talking to my mom a little.
 I remember talking to my dad a lot.
 I had close to an hour in the car every day after work so I put on my headset around 4pm and called him from my pre-Bluetooth 1998 Toyota Camry.
 We probably talked about my job.
 We probably talked about my kids.
 We probably talked about the cancer.
 I don’t remember.
 I only remember that the Camry was beige.

-I don’t remember visiting Colorado at all.
+I don’t remember visiting Denver at all.
 I don’t remember if we went there for Thanksgiving, Winter Break, neither, or both.
-I think my mom and dad visited us in Chicago because I remember my dad wearing black sneakers, sprinting down the sidewalk, and pulling my laughing, screaming 2-year-old twins in a red wagon.
+I think my mom and dad visited us in Chicago because I remember my dad wearing black Skechers, sprinting down the sidewalk, and pulling my laughing, screaming 2-year-old twins in a red wagon.
 I remember thinking that I would never run that fast down any sidewalk, I certainly wouldn’t do it if I were 78, I definitely wouldn’t do it if I were pulling two toddlers in a wagon, and I for sure wouldn’t do it if I were dying of cancer.
 I remember feeling proud and scared.

 I can’t remember any other side-effects of the treatment.
 I’m pretty sure he didn’t lose his hair.
 I don’t remember if he experienced nausea.
 I think he was fatigued.
-I’m sure there were lots of side-effects and I’m sure my family in Colorado told me about all of them but I don’t remember a single one.
+I’m sure there were lots of side-effects and I’m sure my family in Denver told me about all of them but I don’t remember a single one.

 How can I not remember any of a year’s worth of side-effects?